 So to be clear:

 “Familiarity” means being familiar with something.
 That’s it.
 It’s often related to understanding, but it does not by itself lead to understanding.

 “Mastery” means understanding something at such a deep level that you pretty much can’t get it wrong, no matter how tired or stressed you are.
 It means you can roll out of bed and nail it, even if you haven’t really studied it for a while and it’s presented in a slightly different way than you’re used to seeing it.

-Mastery is what ultimately leads to improvement and confidence, but it takes a lot more work to achieve.
+Mastery is what ultimately leads to improvement, but it takes a lot more work to achieve.